pyinvoke/invoke/docs/getting_started.rst

   context object - by saying ``contextualized=True``.

   .. note::
-    See :ref:`Boilerplate reduction` below; this API is mostly for cleanness' sake.
+    See `Boilerplate reduction`_ below; this API is mostly for cleanness' sake.

 * Define your task with an initial argument to hold the context; this argument isn't taken into account during command-line parsing and is solely for